FactoDeepLearning/SPAN/README.md

 # SPAN: a Simple Predict & Align Network for Handwritten Paragraph Recognition
 This repository is a public implementation of the paper: "SPAN: a Simple Predict & Align Network forHandwritten Paragraph Recognition".

-NOTE : some information are not available due to double-blind review process.
-They will be added afterwards.
+To discover my other works, here is my [academic page](https://factodeeplearning.github.io/).

-The paper is available at https://arxiv.org/abs/2102.08742
+The paper is available at https://arxiv.org/abs/2102.08742.

 It focuses on Optical Character Recognition (OCR) applied at line and paragraph levels.